microsoft/FluidFramework/examples/apps/cra-demo/README.md

 The following `getFluidData` function utilizes the `getContainerId` to return a unique ID and determine if this is an existing document (`getContainer`) or if we need to create a new one (`createContainer`).

-Since this `getFluidData` function is an async, we'll need to wait for the `initialObjects` to be returned.
+Since `getFluidData` is an async function, we'll need to `await` for the `initialObjects` to be returned.
 Once returned, each `initialObjects` key will point to a connected data structure as defined in the schema.

 ```jsx
 // after creating an instance